 The difference between assault and battery is simple.
 Assault occurs when someone threatens or attempts to harm another person.
 Battery occurs when someone actually makes physical contacts with another person and potential physical harm is involved.

 Both offenses have varying degrees of offense.
 Assault and battery can be categorized as simple or aggravated.
-If you have been charged for either of these crimes, you should contact our team of criminal defense attorneys today to make sure your rights are protected during your legal proceedings.
+If you have been charged for either of these crimes, contact our team of Atlanta assault and battery lawyers today to make sure your rights are protected during your legal proceedings.
 Don’t let one outburst of emotion negatively impact the rest of your life.

 Simple Assault Charges in Atlanta